jjvanzon/JJs-Reference-Architecture/practices-and-principles.md

 ### Wrapperitis (👎)

-Do not make a class that simply wraps another class with no specific reason at all.
-For instance wrapping an `API` into a class that supposedly makes it easier, but really adds nothing new to it.
-You may be better of directly working with the underlying classes that actually do stuff, instead of having wrapper classes that suggest that they add something, but really do not have any additional value.
+Do not make a `class` that simply [wraps](patterns.md#wrapper) another `class` with no specific reason.
+For instance [wrapping](patterns.md#wrapper) an `API` into a class that supposedly makes it easier, but really adds nothing new to it.
+You may be better of directly working with the underlying classes that actually do stuff, instead of having [wrapper](patterns.md#wrapper) classes that suggest that they add something, but really do not have any additional value.
 It is annoying when you have a whole lot of classes and many times you wonder "What does this do?" and the answer turns out to be "nothing really".

 This is closely trelated to the 'Hatch' anti-pattern.

-There can be a good reason to wrap something though: loose coupling and polymorphism: giving multiple things a mutual interface, while originally they did not have a common interface.
+There can be a good reason to [wrap](patterns.md#wrapper) something though: loose coupling and polymorphism: giving multiple things a mutual interface, while originally they did not have a common interface.

 Variables and Parameters